SSWConsulting/SSW.VerticalSliceArchitecture.Documentation/learn/cookbook/philosophy.md

-TODO: This is where the rules of VSA go.
+TODO: This is where the rules of VSA go - that are not specific.
 This might become a subfolder with its own ToC.